Multi-Mission Capability for Emerging Global Threats

 It’s stealth and then the avionics and the fusion of avionics."

 —Gen. Mike Hostage, Commander, Air Combat Command, U.S. Air Force

 Advanced electronic warfare (EW) capabilities enable F-35 pilots to locate and track enemy forces, jam radars and disrupt attacks with unparalleled effectiveness.
 Advanced avionics give the pilot real-time access to battle space information with 360-degree coverage and an unparalleled ability to dominate the tactical environment.
 Data collected by sensors on the F-35 will immediately be shared with commanders at sea, in the air or on the ground, providing an instantaneous, high-fidelity view of ongoing operations – making the F-35 a formidable force multiplier while enhancing coalition operations.
 This system allows F-35 pilots to reach well-defended targets and suppress enemy radars.

-The F-35's low observable stealth allows it to safely enter areas without being seen by radars that legacy fighters cannot evade.
-The combination of the stealth features, the F-35’s active electronically scanned array (AESA) radar technology, and the aircraft’s ability to carry its full component of weapons stores and fuel internally allows F-35 pilots can engage ground targets at longer ranges without being detected and tracked, using precision-guided munitions and air-to-air radar-guided missiles to successfully complete air-to-ground missions.
+The F-35's very low-observable (VLO) stealth allows it to safely enter defended airspace areas without being seen by radars that 4th Generation and earlier legacy fighters cannot evade.
+The combination of the stealth features, active electronically-scanned array (AESA) radar technology, and the aircraft’s ability to carry its full component of weapons stores and fuel internally allows F-35 pilots to engage ground targets at longer ranges without being detected and tracked, using precision-guided munitions and air-to-air radar-guided missiles to successfully complete air-to-ground missions.
 In this “clean” configuration, the F-35 will enter the air battlespace first, clearing the way with air dominance for follow-on legacy coalition forces to operate with relative impunity.

 The F-35’s integrated sensors, information and weapons systems give pilots an advantage over potential threat front-line fighter aircraft.
-Compared to 5th Generation fighters like the F-35 and F-22, legacy aircraft have a larger radar cross-section, which means they can be more easily detected by enemy radar.
+Compared to 5th Generation fighters like the F-35 and F-22, legacy aircraft have a larger radar cross-section (RCS), which means they can be more easily detected by enemy radar.
 In aerial combat, legacy aircraft have relatively equal opportunities to detect and engage one another, while a 5th Generation fighter pilot can see enemy aircraft first and take decisive, lethal action from a stand-off distance.
-The ability to see and not be seen has redefined air-to-air tactics.
+The ability to see and not be seen is redefining previous generation air-to-air tactics.

 Intelligence, Surveillance and Reconnaissance (ISR)